How to write a Policy Brief Like a Pro

 Executive summary

-The executive summary has the summary of the main points that exist in the policy brief.
+The executive summary is the summary of the main points that exist in the policy brief.

 It states the problem and how the policy brief intends to address it.